GIF: Generative Interpretable Faces: Method

 \subsection{Texture consistency}

-Using the parametrization of a 3D model has several benefits, one of which, as mentioned before, allows for direct pixel-aligned supervision by representing the condition as mesh renderings.
-Besides that, it also allows us to impose further constraints on the generator output as detailed here.

-We encourage GIF to inherit FLAME's geometric disentanglement by introducing a texture consistency loss optimized during training.
+Since GIF's generation is based on an underlying 3D model, we can further constrain the generator by introducing a texture consistency loss optimized during training.
 We first generate a set of new FLAME parameters by randomly interpolating between the parameters within a mini batch.
 Next, we generate the corresponding images with the same style embedding $\style$, appearance $\albedocoeffs $ and lighting parameters $\lighting$ by an additional forward pass through the model.
 Finally, the corresponding FLAME meshes are projected onto the generated images to get a partial texture map (also referred to as `texture stealing').
 To enforce pixel-wise consistency, we apply an $\normltwo$ loss on the difference between pairs of texture maps, considering only pixels for which the corresponding 3D point on the mesh surface is visible in both the generated images.
-We find that this texture consistency loss improves the parameter association and provides better disentanglement of the style vector from factors controlled by the FLAME parameters (see Section~\ref{sec:experiments}).
+We find that this texture consistency loss improves the parameter association (see Section~\ref{sec:experiments}).